lauofdoom/Monikers/README.md

 # Monikers
 Uses HTML/CSS/JQuery to play Monikers, a simple card game similar to charades.

-Built with Docker to run in a container https://hub.docker.com/repository/docker/lauofdoom/monikers
+Built with Docker to run in a container locally https://hub.docker.com/repository/docker/lauofdoom/monikers

 Basic port of code from ceremonius/Monikers